iVis-at-Bilkent/pathway-mapper/README.md

 #### Running Tool in Developement Mode
 In order to run a local instance of the tool in developement mode, please follow the steps below:

-Firstly navigate to PathwayMapper repository.
+Firstly navigate to ReactPathwayMapper repository.
 In index.html file uncomment the line with base.css and comment the line with base.min.css:
 ```
   <!--For debugging-->
   <!--<link rel="stylesheet" href="bin/base.css" charset="utf-8">-->